What About Rape?

 Abortion is not a mere “removal of support” – it actively destroys and dismembers another human.
 Even if this new human person is forced upon you unwillingly, there is no way to remove them without actively killing them.
 While the intention may be to lessen another person’s suffering, this is a great injustice to the second victim involved because they did not choose to be placed in this situation, either.
 If both victims of the situation can walk away with their lives intact, isn’t this the best option?

-Let’s add a hypothetical situation to this question.
 Suppose a woman conceived a child in rape and decided to carry her child to term and raise her son herself.
-After five years, however, she decides that the little boy’s presence in her life is too much of a burden.
-He looks too much like his biological father.
-Should that mother have the right to kill her five-year-old son?
+After five years, however, she realizes that the boy is starting to resemble his father and that becomes very emotionally difficult.
+Should that mother have the right to kill her five-year-old son due to the pain his presence causes her?

 Sexual Assault Has Hurt Us ALL